getsmap/smap-responsive/README.md

 The framework is developed by [Johan Lahti](https://github.com/johanlahti) at [City of Malmö](http://www.malmo.se) together with a team of valuable [contributors](https://github.com/getsmap/smap-responsive/graphs/contributors).
 Credit should also go to the testers and users providing feedback – as well as those who have shared a link to their maps above.
 If you also want to share your map with us, please contact the [the site admin](https://github.com/johanlahti).

 ###Why another framework?
-*First of all*, this framework is based around Leaflet controls.
+*First* of all.
+This framework is based around Leaflet controls.
 This means most of the code here is **reusable** in any other Leaflet-based framework.
 You can easily pick other Leaflet tools from the [Leaflet plugin site](http://leafletjs.com/plugins.html) or vice versa – pick controls from here and use in your own Leaflet based framework.

-*Second*, the framework is based around modules (plugins).
-The administrator can choose exactly what functionality should be present in the map – this makes it very **dynamic**.

-*Third*, new maps – from the most advanced to the simplest of all – can be created by just copying and modifying **one configuration file**.
-Which configuration file to be used by the application is determined by a URL parameter ```config```.
-Thereby you can use one code base, but let it host an unlimited number of map applications.
+*Second*.
+This framework is built to serve a multiple of objectives.
+New maps – from the most advanced to the simplest of simple – can be created by just copying and modifying *one configuration file*.
+This gives the administrator a lot of **power** and **flexibility** – without doing any programming.

+*Third*.
+In order to minimize the need of programmers – we put a lot of effort into making this framework as **easy to use** as possible for the administrator.
+For instance, all options of a plugin can be changed from the configuration file.
+But if no options are provided, the plugin's defaults are used.
+As simple as needed, but yet no simpler.

 ###Getting started…
 These steps describe:
 - Installing (step 1-2)
 - Creating a map (step 3)
 - URL parameters (step 4)
+- Include external plugins (step 5)
+- Develop new plugins (step 6)

 ####1.
 Preconditions
 First, make sure you have the following applications installed.